AjayGoswami-01/CODSOFT/README.md

 # CODSOFT
-This repository consist of 3 projects for codsoft internship program
+Here you will get the codes of the project made by me for my internship task at codsoft My Tasks are
+1>Portfolio website
+2>Landing page
+3>Calculator